-Approaches to Advocacy:
+Approaches to Advocacy

-We are familiar with politicians raising money to buy ads and otherwise reach voters.
-Individual membership groups can short-circuit the money-raising process if they can deliver valued channels of communication to constituents.
-Social media is an important alternative channel.
+Build a relationship.
+Use these tools often and repeatedly.
+Individual actions as constituents matter.
+Membership organizations can amplify and add to them to reach other constituents, the public and decision makers.
+Social media is an important tool.
 Membership or advocacy organizations can originate or amplify advocacy messages.
-Individual members can contribute to and amplify the messages through content, likes and retweeting or sharing
+Individual members can contribute to and amplify the messages through content, likes and retweeting or sharing.